 Heather Rogers QC practises as a barrister at One Brick Court.
 She specialises in media law, human rights and public law.
 She has been involved in many key cases in defamation and privacy/breach of confidence, from the “Spycatcher” litigation 1 AC 109 HL (breach of confidence in relation to information about the security services), through the Esther Rantzen and Elton John appeals QB 674 and QB 586 CA (limiting jury awards of libel damages) to Flood v Times Newspapers (the “Reynolds” defence) in the Supreme Court UKSC 11, 2 AC 273.
 She is co-author of Duncan & Neill on Defamation (4th edition).
 She appeared in the Supreme Court for the British Humanist Association, intervening in R (Nicklinson) v Ministry of Justice & R (AM) v DPP UKSC 38 (law relating to assisted suicide).

-Katie Thompson is communications director at OVO Energy, leading strategic communications for the progressive energy brand.
-She has held senior communications roles at Guardian News & Media, both in London and New York, amplifying the Guardian’s award-winning journalism and commitment to openness, transparency and speaking truth to power.
-She previously led communications for Coca-Cola’s sponsorship of the London 2012 Olympic Games, and directed PR and reputation management campaigns for organisations including Google, Facebook and the Scout Association while working at Portland Communications.
-She holds a degree in Politics from Bristol University.
+Katie Thompson is Director of Global Communications for Marie Stopes International, directing strategic communications across 37 countries for the UK’s leading reproductive health and rights NGO.
+She has previously held communications leadership roles at Guardian News & Media, in London and New York, amplifying the Guardian’s award-winning journalism and commitment to openness, transparency and speaking truth to power.
+She set up a media function for progressive energy company, OVO; led communications for Coca-Cola’s sponsorship of the London 2012 Olympic Games; and oversaw reputation management campaigns for organisations including Google, Facebook and the Scout Association while working at Portland Communications.
+She holds a a degree in Politics from Bristol University.